 Cool Girls Science and Art Club, a 501(c)(3) nonprofit charitable organization, is open to all girls in grades 1-5, space permitting.
 The grassroots club was founded and named by a group of rising third-graders in May 2008 who had been in Mary Golden’s science and art program at Crest View Elementary School, which began in 2005.

 The girls choose areas of focus and evaluate the program.
 Each week volunteer science and art professionals mentor the girls and joyfully experiment together.
-Currently, there are three after-school groups, one for grades 3-5 and two for grades 1-2.
-Cool Girls also sponsors a weekly science presentation in a first-grade and a fourth-grade class at Crest View Elementary School in Boulder, Colorado.
+Sometimes there are three after-school groups, one for grades 4-5 and two for grades 1-3.
+Cool Girls may sponsor occasional science presentations in classes at Crest View Elementary School in Boulder, Colorado.

 For more information, please contact Mary Golden, Director via email: